samsquire/ideas3/README.md

 # 91. Noun management software aka Autodebugging

-A GUI for maintaining a view of entities and their relationships in a system.
+A GUI for tracking nouns and their relationships in a system.
+For example, a list of nouns that should be supported:

- * Enter a Kafka topic name, get a list of consumers.
-(Derived from your configuration files pointing to Kafka)
- * Enter an s3 bucket name, amongst objects, get a list of iam roles that can write to the bucket (Derived from the AWS API and based off of assume role policies)
- *

  * iam roles
  * kafka topics